adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

               - _bookshop_name: simple/text-block
                 content:
                   text_markdown: >-
-                    Here at CloudCannon we believe in the power of Git — as a content repository, as a robust source management tool, and most importantly, as a publishing workflow.
+                    Here at CloudCannon, we believe in the power of Git — as a content repository, as a robust source management tool, and most importantly, as a publishing workflow.
 Our decoupled CMS lets you and your editing team create, and it takes care